-- 11. The coverage of each institutional performance measure is discussed in detail in the indicatorspecific definitions given below.
+- 13. The coverage of each institutional performance measure is discussed in detail in the indicator-specific definitions given below.
 Throughout, the indicators reflect the numbers and outcomes of students registered at the provider in question.
-Students taught by one provider on behalf of another, under sub-contractual arrangements, are only included in the data of the registering provider, they are not included in the data of the teaching provider. - 12.
+Students taught by one provider on behalf of another, under sub-contractual arrangements, are only included in the data of the registering provider; they are not included in the data of the teaching provider. - 14.
 In broad terms, the access and participation data resources cover UK-domiciled undergraduate students registered at English higher education providers.
-Providers are included in the access and participation data resources if they are registered by the OfS. - 13.
+Providers are included in the access and participation data resources if they are registered by the OfS. - 15.
 The indicators informing registration condition B3 aim to include all students registered at English higher education providers.
 The progression indicators, where coverage of all students is not possible, are the only measures limited to UK-domiciled students.
-The institutional performance measures described in this document are considered in an assessment of registration condition B3 undertaken within the initial registration process, and reviewed regularly within the OfS's ongoing monitoring of registered providers.